byungklee/AOM/README.md

 # AOM
 Project
-Age of Mythology card game.
+Age of Mythology card game in Android.